ODS exports rejected at an EU border control post

-To regain free circulation status the ODS must comply with clearance processes.
+To regain free circulation status you must:

 - have a full customs declaration